Cultural impact of Whitney Houston: Impact on vocal style

 Houston's vocal stylings have had a significant impact on the music industry.
 Stephen Holden from The New York Times, in his review of Houston's Radio City Music Hall concert on July 20, 1993, praised her attitude as a singer, writing, "Whitney Houston is one of the few contemporary pop stars of whom it might be said: the voice suffices.
 While almost every performer whose albums sell in the millions calls upon an entertainer's bag of tricks, from telling jokes to dancing to circus pyrotechnics, Ms. Houston would rather just stand there and sing."
 With regard to her singing style, he added: "Her [Houston's] stylistic trademarks – shivery melismas that ripple up in the middle of a song, twirling embellishments at the ends of phrases that suggest an almost breathless exhilaration – infuse her interpretations with flashes of musical and emotional lightning."

+In the list of "15 Grammy Winners Who Changed Music Forever" from the website, The Scroller, Houston was included with Dana Aliaga writing that her "Grammy-winning voice became the benchmark for modern vocal performance, influencing generations of singers across pop and R&B", adding that her "ability to combine technical perfection with emotional force reshaped expectations for what a lead vocalist could do, both on record and on stage" and that "her sound defined an era and turned vocal excellence into a cultural obsession."

+Houston was credited with popularizing melisma during the 1980s and 1990s.
+Though other artists such as Aretha Franklin, Stevie Wonder and Ray Charles had used the technique prior, vocal coach Steve Sweetland explained that what set Houston apart was that with her, it "was an attitude more than anything else.
+She truly believed in the artistic value of the melisma.
+Whereas the others were perhaps simply going along with the trends, she embodied that; she made it part of herself."
+Gerrick Kennedy stated: "Melismatic singing the way we heard it from Whitney is most responsible for shaping the central thesis of contemporary pop.
+It's a style that inspired Mariah Carey and Adele and Beyoncé and Ariana Grande, and countless American Idol and Voice contestants have tried to mimic it."